Women’s Health A-Z

-The Female Athlete Triad refers to three related conditions that may range in severity, but three of those conditions are caused by a higher energy output than energy intake.
+The Female Athlete Triad refers to three related conditions that may range in severity.
+A higher energy output than intake is the cause of all three conditions.
 This usually means that more calories are being burned during exercised than consumed via food intake, which is why it gets its name.
 The following are the three components involved in the Female Athlete Triad.

 This is the main cause of the triad and is a result of a woman not consuming enough food to sustain her athletic activities.
 Sometimes this deficiency can be the result of disordered eating or more serious eating disorders such as anorexia or bulimia.

-Amenorrhea refers to the loss of a menstrual cycle for three months or more, and, with the Female Athlete Triad, it is caused by energy deficiency.
+Amenorrhea refers to the loss of a menstrual cycle for three months or more.
+With the Female Athlete Triad, it is caused by energy deficiency.
 It’s important to note that women who are having irregular periods may also be suffering from the triad.

-While exercise generally causes bone gain, women with the Triad can lose bone mass, which raises their risk of fractures, including stress fractures.
-Bone loss occurs because estrogen levels are decreased and therefore menstruation is disrupted due to energy deficiency.
+While exercise generally causes bone gain, women with the Triad can lose bone mass.
+Loss of bone mass raises their risk of fractures, including stress fractures.
+Low estrogen levels from energy deficiency cause bone loss to occur.

 The Female Athlete Triad can occur in women of almost any age, but adolescents and young women are especially susceptible.
-Considering this is also the age at which a high percentage of bone mass accrual takes place, it is very important for women, their friends, and their family to understand the Triad and be aware of early signs so treatment can begin.
+This is also the age at which a high percentage of bone mass accrual takes place.
+Women and their friends and family should be aware of early signs of the Triad so treatment can begin as quickly as possible.